-MCM ВМР Stormwater Activity Description/Comments 1 Management Guideline homebuilders at preconstruction meetings or with the building permit.
+МСМ BMP Stormwater Activity Description/Comments 1 Management Guideline homebuilders at preconstruction meetings or with the building permit.
 The City will continue to provide educational guidelines to contractors and homebuilders 1 Education material on the City website.
 Include information The City will provide information to residents about FOG

-1 Continue educating the public about household hazardous wastes through the City website and city newsletter.
+1 Household Hazardous Waste Program Continue educating the public about household hazardous wastes through the City website and city newsletter.
 The City will continue to educate the public and HHW.
 1 Pet Waste Management Continue to provide pet waste bag stations in City Park The City will continue to provide pet waste bag stations in City Park 1 Recycling Program Continue provision of the recycling program with curbside pickup for residents.
 Include information on City website.
 1 Storm Drain Inlet Marking Continue requiring inlet markers to be placed on new development in the City.
 The City will require inlet markers to be placed on any new development.
 1 Stormwater Webpage Continue providing a stormwater education page on the City website.
 Continue advertising the webpage annually in the City newsletter.
 The City will continue to provide a stormwater webpage and update as necessary.
 2 Storm Drainage System Map Annually update the storm drainage system map using record drawings submitted for any new development or redevelopment projects The City will continue to update the MS4 map as new outfalls are constructed.
 2 Education and Training on Illicit Discharges Continue providing training for City staff and document attendees and training materials used.
 The City will continue to provide training for City staff.
 2 Public Reporting and Response Procedures Post a public reporting/input phone number and information on the City website with a central contact point.
 The City will document any reports/calls received.
-2 and Elimination Implement illicit discharge source investigation and elimination procedures.
+2 Source Investigation and Elimination Implement illicit discharge source investigation and elimination procedures.
 Document all reports and responses.
 The City will review and make any necessary updates to the ordinance.

-2 Detection and Elimination of Illicit Sanitary Sewer Discharges Perform sanitary sewer line maintenance, rehabilitations and replacement projects as the budget allows.
+2 Detection and Elimination of Illicit Sanitary Sewer Discharges budget allows.
 The City will continue to perform sanitary sewer line maintenance and replacement projects.
-3 Erosion and Sediment Control Update enforcement of the construction erosion and sediment control ordinance.
+3 Erosion and Sediment Control and sediment control ordinance.
 The City will review and amend the current erosion and sediment control ordinance.
-3 Construction Plan Review Procedure Review and amend, if necessary, existing eros10n control plan review procedures for compliance with the renewed TCEQ permit.
+3 Construction Plan Review Procedure with the renewed TCEQ permit.
 The City will review and amend the existing erosion control plan.
-3 Construction Site Inspections and Enforcement Review and amend, if necessary, the existing inspection procedures for erosion and sediment controls in compliance with the renewed TCEQ permit.
-3 Construction Stormwater Training Update the current training program, as necessary, to include employees to be trained, a training schedule, and training materials and methods.
-3 Construction Site Stormwater Education Provide the construction site erosion control education guideline to contractors and homebuilders at preconstruction meetings, or with the building permit, and make the guideline available at the City permitting office.
-4 Post-Construction Ordinance Modify the existing post-construction ordinance, if necessary, based on the renewed permit requirements.
-4 Long-Term Maintenance and Post- Construction BMPs Update the requirements for the long-term operation and maintenance of structural controls installed on development sites.
-4 Landscape Ordinance Continue to administer the existing landscape ordinance.
+3 Construction Site Inspections and Enforcement inspection procedures for erosion and sediment controls in compliance with the renewed TCEQ Issues have been quickly and readily addressed with consistent construction site inspection 3 Construction Stormwater Training to include employees to be trained, a training schedule, and training materials and methods.
+The City will implement a set training schedule for all PW employees and new hires; Training in April and October 3 Construction Site Stormwater Education education guideline to contractors and homebuilders at preconstruction meetings, or with Guidance will continue to be provided to all construction vendors in the City during permitting.
+4 Post-Construction Ordinance if necessary, based on the renewed permit PW Staff continues to monitor post construction and enforces as necessary 4 Long-Term Maintenance and Post- Construction BMPs operation and maintenance of structural controls installed on development sites.
+All development sites will be monitored to ensure maintenance is upkept; City easements will be added to long term maintenance logs 4 Landscape Ordinance Continue to administer the existing landscape ordinance.
 Document and maintain enforcement actions.
 4 Zoning Ordinance Continue to administer the existing zoning ordinance.
 Document and maintain enforcement actions.